Yichen-Ga/Conv-Deconv-neural-network-/README.md

 # Conv-Deconv-neural-network-

   # Introduction
- This project implements zeiler's method to visualize deconvolutional neural network using Pytorch [1].
+ This project implements Zeiler's method to visualize deconvolutional neural networks using Pytorch [1].
 A convolutional neural network is also implemented to help to test the result.
-A pretrained VGG16 model and a few pictures was been used for the networks.
-I wish to demonstrate an example of writing multiple neural networks using Pytorch to vision people, and a practice of using theories of CNN in real coding.
+A pretrained VGG16 model and a few pictures were been used for the networks.
+I wish to demonstrate an example of writing multiple neural networks using Pytorch to vision people and practice using theories of CNN in real coding.

  Although this tutorial only shows how to do Conv/ Deconv neural network in VGG16.
 People can certainly look through the process and modify the code to apply a new type of model.
  I will also include some instructions to help people modify to apply their model.

   Note: This project is based on Windows operating system.
-The code itself may noet be effected much, but errors caused by environment may happen in a different operating system.
+The code itself may not be affected much, but errors caused by the environment may happen in a different operating system.

 [1] Zeiler, Matthew D. and R. Fergus.
 "Visualizing and Understanding Convolutional Networks."
 ECCV (2014).

   # Steps